 After a relatively quiet freshman season, Wallace exploded onto the national scene as a sophomore in 2018.
-The Oklahoma State wide receiver led the Big 12 with 1,491 yards which were also good enough to rank second in the nation.
-That earned him recognition as a Biletnikoff Award finalist, but he lost out to the former first-round pick Jerry Jeudy.
+The Oklahoma State wide receiver led the Big 12 with 1,491 yards, which were also good enough to rank second in the nation.
+That earned him recognition as a Biletnikoff Award finalist.
+However, he lost out to the former first-round pick Jerry Jeudy.

 Although the Big 12 carries a reputation of putting up little defensive resistance, Wallace has put up his best performances in games against his biggest competition.
-His career-high of 222 receiving yards against Texas came just two weeks before he put up 220 yards over Oklahoma.
-The best players turn up in the biggest games and the Oklahoma State wide receiver combined for four touchdowns against the best two teams in the Big 12.
+His career-high of 222 receiving yards against Texas came just two weeks before putting up 220 yards over Oklahoma.
+The best players turn up in the biggest games.
+The Oklahoma State wide receiver combined for four touchdowns against the best two teams in the Big 12.

 Wallace continued to grow his reputation in 2019, racking up 903 yards and eight touchdowns before tearing his ACL in a practice session, prematurely ending a season that was heading towards first-round consideration in the 2020 NFL Draft.